 Making meals at home is healthier for the waistline (not to mention easier on the wallet).
 But cooking at home can be a chore if you’re not prepared.
+It’s also tempting to reach for high-calorie processed foods, or fill up on unhealthy snacks.

 How do you take the pressure off and make it easier on yourself?
 Here are some tips: